thayton/thayton.github.io/_drafts/scraping-by-example-json-data.md

 If we look back at the above screenshots, we can also see that the job search results are returned 50 records at a time.
 If want to get all of the jobs we'll need to be able to handle pagination.

-Let's take stock of where we're at.
+Let's take stock of our requirements.
 In order to scrape jobs from this site we are going to have to do the following:

 * Open the Welcome page
 * Click on the Search openings link